specialized806/microsoft-365-docs/microsoft-365/commerce/subscriptions/resolve-detached-subscriptions.md

 - AdminTemplateSet
 search.appverid: MET150
-description: "Learn how to understand and resolve issues related to detached subscriptions in the Microsoft 365 admin center." ms.date: 09/24/2024
+description: "Learn how to understand and resolve issues related to detached subscriptions in the Microsoft 365 admin center." ms.date: 09/26/2024
 ---

 # Resolve detached subscriptions in the Microsoft 365 admin center

 When you buy a subscription from a Microsoft partner and that partner leaves the Cloud Service Provider (CSP) program, they no longer manage your subscription.
 We call these subscriptions *detached subscriptions*.
-Without an associated partner, if you take no action, the subscription will expire, and you'll lose access to your data and all associated apps and services.
+Without an associated partner, if you take no action, the subscription will be unmanaged, and access to services will be disrupted.
 This article explains your options for resolving a detached subscription, either by finding a new partner or buying a subscription directly from Microsoft.

 > [!IMPORTANT]
-> To avoid data loss or service disruptions, you must buy a subscription for the same product or service that you currently have with a partner and assign licenses to the same users.
+> To avoid service disruptions, you must buy a subscription for the same product or service that you currently have with a partner and assign licenses to the same users.
 <!--
 ## Find a detached subscription